gep13-talks/CakeDemos/README.md

 **NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [DDDNorth tag](https://github.com/gep13/CakeDemos/releases/tag/DDDNorth)

 * It was then given at [KC .NET User Group](https://www.meetup.com/KC-NET-User-Group) on the 30th January 2018.
-The slides for the talk can be found [here]().
+The slides for the talk can be found [here](https://gitpitch.com/gep13/CakeDemos/KCDUG#/).

-**NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [KCDUG branch]().
+**NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [KCDUG branch](https://github.com/gep13/CakeDemos/tree/KCDUG).

+* It was then given at [.Net Oxford](https://www.meetup.com/dotnetoxford) on the 6th February 2018.
+The slides for the talk can be found [here](https://gitpitch.com/gep13/CakeDemos/dotnetoxford#/).

+**NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [dotnetoxford branch](https://github.com/gep13/CakeDemos/tree/dotnetoxford).

 # Running Demos with no external internet connection